SacredWarrior56/AirportConnect/README.md

 The attached code generates a database for an airport like situation that is integrated with the front end using php, javascript and css files.
+It uses MySQL to create relevant tables and complex sql queries to retrieve the necessary data.